rangkaempat/rangka-one-be/docs/routes-overview.md

 - Always apply `authorize` before any role-based middleware.
 - Use `authorizeSelfOrAdmin` for routes where users should only see/edit their own data unless they’re an admin.
+- Use `authorizeCostingOwnerOrAdmin` for routes where users should only see/edit only the costings they have created unless they're an admin.
 - Consider future roles (e.g., `manager`, `editor`) by making middleware easily extendable.

 ---